thisisobate/track-every-expense/README.md

-# home-expense-tracker
+# Track every expense
-Home expense tracker is a web application that allows you to track your home expenses.
+Track-every-expense is a web application that allows you to track your expenses.

 # Installation
 To install this project, clone this repository on GitHub or run this command: git clone https://github.com/thisisobate/home-expense-tracker.git